Agile-Software-Engineering-25/team-2-frontend-timetable_service/README.md

   - explain how to setup the application locally
 - add submodule
 - add shared components project

-- Single spa
-- add esling.config.js
+- add eslint.config.js
-- migrate to joi-ui
+- migrate to joy-ui